Glossary

 Distributed Leadership

 Distributed Leadership is a practice based on a shared moral purpose.
 All leaders act as team members, make decisions collaboratively, and share accountability.
-Leadership roles are cultivated at all levels, creating structures for individuals to contribute, whether they are a Teacher Leader, Teacher, or Student.
+Leadership roles are cultivated at all levels, creating structures for individuals to contribute, whether they are a Teacher Leader, Teacher, or Scholar.

 East High School